townteki/townsquare/README.md

 ### Implementation:

-Game engine is implemented, for implemented card scripts see: [current progress and list](https://github.com/townteki/townsquare/blob/master/docs/cardpool-status.md)
+Status of implemented card scripts: [current progress and list](https://github.com/townteki/townsquare/blob/master/docs/cardpool-status.md)
+Solo variant with basic automation is under development, you can check progress [here](https://github.com/townteki/townsquare/issues/1218).

 ## Issues
 If you encounter any issues on the site or while playing games, please raise an issue with as much detail as possible.